vkhazin/fe-intro-courseware/javascript-intro/object-and-array.md

 # Object & Array

-* The object is a data type that allows you to store collections of data, e.g.:
+* The object is a data type that allows you to store complex data, e.g.:

 ```
 let task = {